 Research Interest

-My installation Sabzeh (2024) exemplifies this approach.
-Inspired by Omid Fallahazad’s short story of the same name, the project takes two parallel processes—hand-woven carpet making and the growth of sprouts—as conceptual and structural foundations.
-These actions shaped every layer of the work: soundscape, video, dance movement, and fiber art.
-The installation featured a large wooden and thread structure resembling a loom, onto which we projected recorded dance movements so the woven patterns appeared to come alive.
-The 11-minute surround soundscape was built from recordings of weaving and sprouting, blended with instruments and a vocal improvisation on an Iranian.
-Live-growing sabzeh in the gallery completed the connection between natural and human-made creation.
-The work honors the ten Bahá’í women executed in Shiraz, Iran, forty years ago, and reflects on resilience, unity, and renewal through shared creative process.
+Sabzeh (2025) exemplifies this approach.
+Inspired by Omid Fallahazad's short story of the same name, the installation takes two parallel processes—hand weaving and the growth of sprouts—as both conceptual and structural foundations.
+These actions shaped every layer of the work, including the soundscape, video, choreography, and fibre art.
+A large wooden loom-like structure became the physical centre of the installation, while projected dance movements animated the woven threads.
+The surround soundscape combined recordings of weaving and sprouting with instrumental sounds and vocal improvisation based on an Iranian folk song.
+Live-growing sabzeh completed the relationship between natural and human-made creation.
+The work honours the ten Bahá'í women executed in Shiraz, Iran, reflecting on resilience, unity, and renewal through a shared creative process.